wangziqi2013/wangziqi2013.github.io/_posts/2020-05-30-group-associative-cache.markdown

 of which will be explained below.
 If a set is entered into the SHT by an access, the "d" bit of that set will also be cleared to indicate that the set may be referenced again shortly.

+The OUT table is maintained as an associative buffer mapping addresses to slot indices. the structure of OUT is not specified.
+It is, however, later implied in the paper that OUT can be a set-associative search structure, with a replacement policy just like a set-associative cache.
+Addresses can be inserted and evicted from OUT as well.
+Addresses mapped by OUT will override the tag field in the slot, i.e. if the OUT maps address A to slot x, then the tag field of slot x is ignored during a cache lookup.